speedracr/poodr/README.md

 https://my.file.tld/file.name > this_is_the_local_file.name` and curl
 will download the file in question.

+`ln -s`: symlink, creates a wormhole between an actual file and its representation in a totally different location.
+The beauty: file is being updated in the original location > change propagates to symlink, as well, and the symlink can even be tracked by git and be included in a repo.
+Syntax: `ln -s source/file.name my-symlink-file.name`

 ## Bundle / devops
 `bundle outdated` lists all outdated gems (without making changes).